Kiromic Biopharma, Inc. Shareh - GuruFocus.com

-The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired Kiromic Biopharma, Inc. ( KRBP) securities pursuant to the Company's July 2021 initial public offering ("IPO"), or between June 25, 2021 and August 13, 2021, for violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.
+Shareholder rights law firm Robbins+LLP is investigating Kiromic Biopharma, Inc. (NASDAQ: KRBP) and its officers and directors to determine whether they breached fiduciary duties or violated securities laws in connection with the Company's July 2021 initial public offering ("IPO") by failing to disclose the FDA had placed a clinical hold on its two drug candidates.
 Kiromic presents itself as a target discovery and gene-editing company that utilizes artificial intelligence to create immunotherapy products.

-If you would like more information about Kiromic Biopharma Inc.'s misconduct, click here.
+If you would like more information about our investigation of Kiromic Biopharma Inc.'s misconduct, click here.

-What is this Case About: Kiromic Biopharma, Inc. (KRBP, Financial) Failed To Disclose In Its Offering Documents That The FDA Had Placed A Clinical Hold On Its Two Drug Candidates

-Next Steps: If you acquired shares of Kiromic Biopharma, Inc. pursuant to the Company's IPO or between June 25, 2021 and August 13, 2021, you have until October 4, 2022, to ask the court to appoint you lead plaintiff for the class.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
-You do not have to participate in the case to be eligible for a recovery.
+Next Steps: If you acquired shares of Kiromic Biopharma, Inc. pursuant to the Company's IPO or between June 25, 2021 and August 13, 2021, you have legal options.
+Contact Robbins LLP for more information about your legal rights and remedies.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.